We are responsible for:

 • authorising organisations that focus on advocacy, litigation, and specialist legal advice;

-• monitoring the service provided by barristers and the organisations we authorise to assure quality; and
+• monitoring the service provided by barristers and the organisations we authorise to ensure they meet our requirements; and

 • considering reported concerns about barristers and the organisations we authorise and taking enforcement or other action where appropriate.